Medicare Overview

 Medicare Part D (Prescription Drug Coverage)

-Part D provides prescription drug coverage through private insurance companies.
+Medicare Part D provides prescription drug coverage through private insurance companies.
 You can add Part D to Original Medicare or choose a Medicare Advantage plan that includes drug coverage.
 Monthly premiums vary by plan and income level.

 When and How to Enroll